Absence and Illness

 If your child is unwell, has a medical appointment or there is an immediate emergency

-Unavoidable causes, such as illness, medical appointments that fall in school time, or immediate emergencies, are classified as authorised absence – in these cases, please send in a letter explaining the absence, even if you have already notified us.
+Unavoidable causes, such as illness, medical appointments that fall in school time, or immediate emergencies, are classified as authorised absence – in these cases, please send in a letter explaining the absence, even if you have already notified us by phone.

 Visit NHS Choices page “Is my child too ill for school?” (opens in new tab)